Share on FacebookShare on TwitterShare on LinkedinShare via emailShare via Facebook Messenger

 Speaking in the third person

-Most of the time when people talk about themselves, they speak in the first person.
-It would certainly be eccentric to talk about yourself in the third person all the time, but you may do it once in a while for comedic effect or to grab someone’s attention.
+Most of the time, when people talk about themselves, they speak in the first person.
+It would be a bit eccentric to talk about yourself in the third person all the time, but it can be used for comedic effect or to grab someone’s attention.

 Tina: Let’s get sushi for lunch.
 It’s Jeff’s favorite!